ADHD in boys

 • Picamilon

-A combination of the B-vitamin niacin and gamma-aminobutyric acid, picamilon improves blood flow to the brain.
-It’s been shown to improve alertness and attention, as well as reduce aggressive behavior.
+Combining the B-vitamin niacin and gamma-aminobutyric acid, picamilon improves blood flow to the brain.
+It’s been shown to improve alertness and attention and reduce aggressive behavior.

 OMEGA 3 IN ADHD MANAGEMENT